RISE-UNIBAS/clean-code/course/github/1_getting_started.md

 Please install GitHub Desktop on your machine.

-If you want to use your IDE instead of GitHub Desktop, you are free to do so, but we can only offer limit support, namely for [PyCharm](https://www.jetbrains.com/pycharm/) or [RStudio](https://github.com/rstudio/rstudio).
+If you want to use your IDE instead of GitHub Desktop, you are free to do so, but we can only offer limited support, namely for [PyCharm](https://www.jetbrains.com/pycharm/) or [RStudio](https://github.com/rstudio/rstudio).

 ## Useful links